-Spencer Powell: I know it's mad.
-That's right.
+Spencer Powell: I know that's madness right.

 Kevin Weitzel: Yeah.
 I think it's, it cracks me up.
 I see it all the time where you know, a builder will, you know, spend a little bit of money.

 You put a website out there, and then they're like.
 It's set.
 It's good, it's done.
 We never have to spend another penny.
 It's like, no, you have to maintain it.
-Just like a car has to be update and crisp and consistent with your messaging.
+Just like a car the message has to be update and crisp and consistent with your messaging.
 So

 Spencer Powell: yeah, the way I think about it is kind of, you got like website [00:13:00] design, and then you've got website performance, and the design is like the user interface, the look and feel how it operates, you know?